demo1990/alertmanager-webhook-servicenow/README.md

 The webhook config is done in `config/servicenow.yml`.

 All `default_incident` properties supports Go templating with structure defined in [AlertManager documentation](https://prometheus.io/docs/alerting/notifications/#data).

-Every key value pair in `default_incident` is sent as an incident field.
+Every key value pair in `default_incident` is sent as an incident field, even for those not listed in the example below.

 An example can be found in [config/servicenow_example.yml](https://github.com/FXinnovation/alertmanager-webhook-servicenow/blob/master/config/servicenow_example.yml)